FIWARE/tutorials.CRUD-Operations/README.md

 }'
 ```

-Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=APPEND` means we will overwrite existing entities if they exist whereas the `entities` attribute holds an array of entities we wish to update.
+Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=append` means we will overwrite existing entities if they exist whereas the `entities` attribute holds an array of entities we wish to update.

 ### Batch Create/Overwrite Attributes of Multiple Data Entities